Compare Ditto and Kramer VIA GO. This article breaks down each wireless presentation solution so you can make the best choice for your organization.

 More functionality is available with other Kramer products at higher price points.
 Miracast-enabled dongles, moderation tools and e-polling features are all available for additional costs with higher-tier receivers and ancillary hardware, all proprietary to Kramer.

 Ditto is an all-in-one wireless presentation suite.
-Cross-platform functionality, central management and a full feature set are included with every Ditto subscription.
-Ditto receivers are devices familiar to many users and are bound by the quality assurance standards of Apple, Google and Microsoft.
+Ditto receivers are devices familiar to many users and are bound by the quality assurance standards of Apple and Microsoft.
 The stability, scalability and functionality of both Ditto and Kramer VIA GO must be considered when deciding what solution is best for you.

 Both Ditto and Kramer VIA GO are priced on a per-room basis.

 It's likely that you already have a compatible Ditto receiver and can begin using Ditto today without purchasing any additional technology or equipment.
-If you do require a wireless receiver, a device such as an Apple TV HD (priced at $150) will make the total cost of Ditto $300 for one room.
+If you do require a wireless receiver, a device such as an Apple TV (priced at $150) will make the total cost of Ditto $249-$325.

 Kramer VIA GO is sold through third party vendors.
 Kramer’s proprietary management platform is required if you want to centrally manage each receiver.
 This management software is licensed to each Kramer device and is listed for $995 for up to ten licenses.
 Bulk licenses can be purchased at higher price points.